ASLP-lab/WenetSpeech-Yue/README.md

 📢：**Good news!
+8000 hours of multi-label Wu dialect data are also available at [⭐WenetSpeech-Wu⭐](https://github.com/ASLP-lab/WenetSpeech-Wu-Repo).**
+📢：**Good news!
 10,000 hours of multi-label Chuan-Yu speech data are also available at [⭐WenetSpeech-Chuan⭐](https://github.com/ASLP-lab/WenetSpeech-Chuan).**

 # WenetSpeech-Yue: A Large-scale Cantonese Speech Corpus with Multi-dimensional Annotation